 - Amino acids

 Parrots don’t want to live in a dirty environment.
 Unfortunately, a parrot’s cage gets dirty quickly with its droppings, spilled water and food, and remnants of toys.
-If the parrot finds its environment to be unacceptably dirty, it may flick dried poop out of its cage.
+If the parrot finds its environment unacceptably dirty, it may flick dried poop out of its cage.
 It will also eat the fresh poop in dire circumstances.

-- Sweep Or Vacuum.
+- Sweep or vacuum.
 Do this in the area surrounding the cage, where droppings and debris will gather.

 On a weekly or monthly basis, you should: